Apply for TAFDC

 1. We will schedule a phone interview.
 DTA will provide an interpreter if you need one.

-2. After the interview, we will ask you to verify some of the information you told us, like your income or assets.
+2. After the interview, we will ask you to verify some of the information you told us, like your income.
 You can send us the verifications in many ways; including on the DTA Connect app and website.

 IMPORTANT: If you need help getting or submitting documents, contact your case manager.
 If you need help due to disability, you can also call the DTA Assistance Line to connect with a Client Assistance Coordinator.